Search our site ...

 A Guide to Commuting to Chicago from the Arlington Heights & Barrington Areas

 Many Illinois residents who work in Chicago opt to commute from nearby suburbs like Arlington Heights and Barrington.
-One of the biggest reasons people choose this commute is that Chicago’s suburbs offer a lower cost of living and a comfortable, residential vibe while the city proper offers plenty of job opportunities, particularly in areas like manufacturing, printing, publishing, insurance, transportation, engineering, sales, financial trading and services, food processing, and more.
+One of the biggest reasons people choose this commute is that Chicago’s suburbs offer a lower cost of living and a comfortable, residential vibe.
+In contrast, the city offers plenty of job opportunities, particularly in areas like manufacturing, printing, publishing, insurance, transportation, engineering, sales, financial trading and services, food processing, and more.

 Commuting Options from Barrington, Arlington Heights, and the Nearby Areas